 Tampa Tarpons Postpone Tonight's Game vs. Jupiter

-TAMPA, Fla. - Tonight's game between the Tampa Tarpons and the Jupiter Hammerheads has been postponed due to inclement weather.
-The game will be made up as part of a doubleheader on Wednesday, June 30th.
+TAMPA, Fla. - Tonight's game between the Tampa Tarpons and the Jupiter Hammerheads has been postponed due to unplayable field conditions from today's non-stop rain and the threat of rain to continue throughout the night.
+A double header is scheduled for Sunday, July 4th.

 • Discuss this story on the Low-A Southeast League message board...